CSER-UFT/RISC-V_card/README.md

 ISA, like the stack/heap memory layout, IEEE 754 floating-point layout, and size prefixes, have been omitted.

-## Why?

-In RISC tradition, the assembly reference for [MIPS][mips-green-sheet] and [RISC-V][riscv-card] fits onto a single double-sided 'Green Sheet'.

-When I took [CS 61C][cs61c] at UC Berkeley in 2017, we were the first semester taught using RISC-V, and our reference card scans from our [RISC-V textbook][patterson-hennessy] were low-quality.
-I wanted a card I didn't have to squint at, so I typeset it in LaTeX.

-This little reference has grown well past a double-sided page, but if you still want the original you can print the first and last pages for the asm opcodes and calling convention.

 ## Contributing

 This repository is not actively developed, but pull requests are accepted for